hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

    server.
 Otherwise the next user might not be able to connect.

-*Note that the first time that you start a Xfce session with TurboVNC, you'll see a panel \\"Welcome to the first start of the panel\".
-Please select \\"Use default config\" as otherwise you get a very empty desktop.*
+*Note that the first time that you start a Xfce session with TurboVNC, you'll see a panel "Welcome to the first start of the panel".
+Please select "Use default config" as otherwise you get a very empty desktop.*

 Starting an application